stephenry/ccm/README.md

 - __Protocol Validation__ More extensive validation of the possible
   protocol transititions is required.

-- __Performance Reporting__ Although somewhat contradictory, although
+- __Performance Reporting__ Albeit somewhat contradictory, although
-  the objective of this work is to model performance, there are few performance metrics extracted from the simulation.
-Due to the limited time, available to work on this project the majority of focus was placed on the simulation model, as this was the more interesting part of the problem.
+  the objective of this work is to model performance, there are actually few performance metrics extracted from the simulation.
+Due to the limited time available to work on this project, the majority of effort was placed on the simulation model, as this was considered to be the more interesting part of the problem.
 Performance counters and the related statistics are fairly trivial to add to the codebase should this be necessary.

 - __Validation and Error Checking__ At present, minimal validation is performed on the JSON project file.
-If this file is malformed, not only will the driver not report this, most likely the simulation will fail.
+If this file is malformed, not only will the driver not report this but most likely the simulation will fail.

+- __Additional Protocols__ It would be nice to extend the model to support wider used protocols such as MOESI and MOESIF.
+A precise definition of these protocols was not available in [1] and the author did not consider it relevant to the work at hand to architect such protocols within the context of this work.

 # References